kevinlekiller/mpv_scripts/autospeed/README.md

         true/false - Use xrandr.
         Xrandr will be used to change the refresh rate of your monitor based on available refresh rates for the current resolution.
+    autospeed-speed=true
+        true/false - Adjust speed of the video?
+        Defaults to true.
+        If set to true, the mpv speed setting will be changed based on the video fps and display refresh rate.
     autospeed-display=HDMI1
         Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected'